| HOME | BALI SURF TRIPS | BOAT CHARTER | SURF CAMP | GIRLS ONLY | EXCITING TOURS |

 Boards

 Generally, your usual board plus 6 inches length, and 1/4 inch thickness, will cover most Lombok situations.
-Waves are hollow and straight, so the rhino chaser approach does not always pay off, tending to limit your position changes in the barrel, or even catch.
-If your short board is a 6, then the ideal plan might be to take it along plus a 6.8 and a 7.
-Long boards are usable at many south Lombok breaks.
+Waves are hollow and straight, so the rhino chaser approach doesnt always pay off, tending to limit your position changes in the barrel, or even catch.
+If your short board is a 63, then the ideal plan might be to take it along plus a 68 and a 72.
+Longboards are usable at many south Lombok breaks.

 Hazards